 * Hawkeye II

 * 4 spare rotors, 2 screwdrivers, a USB charging cable

 When I unpacked the Hawkeye-II quadrocopter, I first wondered about the rather barren delivery.
 In the box were the Quadrocopter, a remote control and a manual.
 I missed accessories, but as I looked closer at the packaging, I finally found a bag with 4 spare rotors, 2 screwdrivers and the charging cable.
 The bag was stuck very unfavorably on the underside of the plastic insert, so that it is hard to find.

-The DBPOWER Hawkeye-II is about 15x15x5cm tall and has a detachable wireless or camera module.
-It can be controlled via an app as well as it can be operated normally with the enclosed remote control.
-The camera module can be used to display a live image, which simplifies the control.
-Shooting is also possible with the camera and stored directly on the smartphone or tablet.
+The DBPOWER Hawkeye-II is approximately 15x15x5cm and has a removable WLAN or camera module.
+It can be controlled via an app and can also be operated normally with the included remote control.
+The camera module can be used to display a live image, which is intended to simplify control.
+Recordings are also possible with the camera and are saved directly on the smartphone or tablet.

-The 3 flight modes can be adjusted via the remote control, whereby the speed and maneuverability of the quadrocopter change.
+3 flight modes can be set using the remote control, whereby the speed and maneuverability of the quadrocopter change.
 There is also a 'flip' mode.

 First impressions / commissioning

 Before the Hawkeye-II is ready, you should recharge the battery.
 This is mounted on the underside of the quadrocopter, between the WLAN module / camera.
 Charging time is about 1-2 hours, flight time 10-20 minutes (depending on whether you are flying with WLAN module / camera).

 When the battery is charged the Friemelei begins.
 The battery can be stowed well in the shaft, but the cable of the battery is in such a way in the way that the cap can hardly be closed.
 Only when I literally squeezed the cable, I could close the cap.